Do you want to switch the language?

 • vRSU – V2X virtual Roadside Platform

-A cloud-based or on-prem solution for enabling the hybrid cellular based communication for the CMCC to exchange information with hybrid C-ITS onboard units and smartphone application.
+A cloud-based or on-prem solution for enabling the hybrid cellular based communication for traffic management systems to exchange information with hybrid C-ITS onboard units and smartphone application utilizing CMCC.

-Providing the capability of consuming and distributing information where no physical roadside units are available and therefore expanding the covering of cooperative ITS systems, while enabling secured and reliable message exchange using dedicated PKI/SCMS connectivity.
+Providing the capability of consuming and distributing information where no physical roadside units are available and therefore expanding the coverage of cooperative ITS systems, while enabling secured and reliable message exchange using dedicated PKI/SCMS services.

-Have a look at some of our reference projects around the world
+The future of mobility is connected.
+Have a look at some of our reference projects around the world.

 kapsch karte kampagne leer-1623x871